How to make a rhubarb shrub—a fruit-infused drinking vinegar—that can be added to cocktails and mocktails for a delicious and refreshing twist.

 In the garden of gentle sanity, may you be bombarded by coconuts of wakefulness.~ Chogyam Trungra Rinpoche

-Here’s an easy step-by-step into making a fruit shrub, sometimes called a “drinking vinegar”.
-Today I’m using rhubarb, but any fruit will work here- berries, stone fruit, even tropical fruit.
-When added to sparkling water or cocktails, a shrub adds refreshing flavor while stimulating the appetite, quenching the thirst and energizing the body.
+Here’s an easy recipe for rhubarb shrub, a great way to use some of the rhubarb growing in your garden.
+Today, I’m using rhubarb, but any fruit will work here—berries, stone fruit, even tropical fruit.
+When added to sparkling water or cocktails, a shrub adds refreshing flavor while stimulating the appetite, quenching the thirst, and energizing the body.

 Before we had refrigeration, many methods were used to preserve nature’s bounty, saving them for the leaner months.
 Most of us are familiar with canning, curing, smoking, dehydrating, and fermenting, just to name a few- but in the last couple years, there has been a huge revival of the “shrub”, a way of preserving the essence and flavor of fresh produce – one that’s easy and fun to do at home, requiring no special equipment.